Data Driven Marketing

 Here is the final version of the funnel:

 If you’re selling online courses, this is the ideal sales funnel for you to set up.
-There’s quite a lot of steps in this funnel that most people don’t realise should be included, but they can make a really big difference.
+There are quite a lot of steps in this funnel that most people don’t realise should be included, but they can make a really big difference.

 If they don’t attend the webinar, you will be throwing some Facebook retargeting ads and emails at them to get them to watch the replay.
 After they watch the replay, you are going to send them the post-webinar email sequence and show them retargeting ads to get them to the sales page.

-If they go to the sales page but they don’t buy, you are going to want to show them a specific type of Facebook ads – testimonial ads.
+If they go to the sales page but they don’t buy, you are going to want to show them a specific type of Facebook ads – a testimonial ad.

-If they add to cart, but they don’t buy straight away, then you want to show them add to cart ads.
+If they add to the cart, but they don’t buy straight away, then you want to show them add-to-cart ads.

 After they’ve bought, you want to send them an email sequence with useful content that will occasionally point them to the sales page.